-Recommendation: If a repo is arranged by a voice-broker who is not an OTF or MTF and then registered on an electronic platform that is an OTF or MTF, field 2.8 should report the segment MIC of the electronic platform. be XOFF.
+Recommendation: If a repo is arranged by a voice-broker who is not an OTF or MTF and then registered on an electronic platform that is an OTF or MTF, field 2.8 should be XOFF.
 If the repo is arranged by a voice-broker who is an OTF or MTF and then registered on an electronic platform that is also an OTF or MTF, field 2.8 should also report the segment MIC of the electronic platform and not that of the voice-broker.